You don't have to schmooze to succeed in your career - shy people may thrive in these career options.

 How is it ideal for quiet people?
 "Are you a visual thinker who is more conversant in the world of shapes, patterns, and colors than in words?
 That can be an asset if you're aiming to be a graphic designer," Ancowitz says.
 "If you experience the world first and foremost through your eyes, you can make everything you touch a lot more aesthetically pleasing as a graphic designer."

 How can I prepare for this career?
-Graphic designers usually need a bachelor's degree in graphic design or a related area to get started, according to the Department of Labor.
-If you already have a bachelor's degree in another field, consider pursuing technical graphic design training.
+Graphic designers usually need a bachelor's degree in graphic design or in a related area to get started, according to the Department of Labor.
+It's also a good idea to develop a professional portfolio to show potential clients your best work.

 Career #6 - Court Reporter